Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - `DEBUG_MODE`: Enable or disable detailed logging
 - `PRICE_SAMPLE_SIZE`: Number of orders to sample when calculating prices
-- `USE_MEDIAN_PRICING`: Use the median price of the sampled orders instead of the average
+- `USE_MEDIAN_PRICING`: Use the median price of the sampled orders instead of the average (default: False)

 ## How Scoring Works